zlavadna/partner-api/README.md

 ###queryCoupon
 This action checks if given coupon data are correct and if this coupon exists in our Project.
-When called only with the first parameter (code), it checks wheter a coupon with this code exists in our Project.
-When called with both parameters (code and secret) it also checks wheter the pair code-secret is right and this coupon exists in our Project.
+When called only with the first parameter (code), it checks whether a coupon with this code exists in our Project.
+When called with both parameters (code and secret) it also checks whether the pair code-secret is right and this coupon exists in our Project.
 If the coupon is valid (result is True), you should check DealID/DealItemID/Variant\[id\] (based on your deal presentation on our Project) in response to confirm that this coupon is for your current deal, dealItem or variant. **This is important especially when you are selling more than one deal at the same time, or your deal has more dealitems/variants.** See image